Toenail Fungus in One Nail: Causes, Risks, and What to Do

 Final Thoughts

-Toenail fungus affecting only one nail is more common than many realize.
-While it may seem minor, ignoring it can lead to thicker nails, spread, and longer recovery.
-Recognizing the signs early and taking consistent treatment steps will protect your nails and prevent further infections.
+Toenail fungus affecting just one nail is more common than most people realize.
+While it may seem minor, ignoring it often leads to spread, thicker nails, and longer recovery times.

 Reviewed by Laura Collins